-Trailers do vary a lot in price – if you’re planning on using them daily in traffic or on rough terrain you may want to invest in one with a roll cage and various comfort features such as sunscreens and reclining seats.
+Trailers do vary a lot in price – if you’re planning on using them daily in traffic or are heading out on rough terrain you may want to invest in one with a roll cage and various comfort features such as sunscreens and reclining seats.

-Further reading: The best kids bike trailers - 2020
+Further reading: The best kids bike trailers

 3) Pulling your child on a single wheel behind you

 Your child can pedal along behind you, so they’re getting their exercise, but you can also take all of the strain when they get tired.
 These are great if your child doesn’t want to ride their own bike – and make good options for commuting to school once this is all over.
+Further information: Best tagalongs

 5) You pull their child’s bike behind your bike

 If your child is able to ride their own bike for short distances, then they’re going to be keen to get out cycling.
 But let’s be honest, you’re not going to get much of a work out doing this.

 FollowMe Tandem – a more expensive but very robust option for on and off road use.
 Great if you want to do longer distance rides on varying terrain (or even a bike packing holiday) when all this is over.

-6) You jog and your child rides their bike alongside
+7) You jog and your child rides their bike alongside

 This is a good way for both you and your toddler to get your daily exercise.
 They can ride their balance bike or pedal bike whilst you jog/run/power walk alongside them.

 If you think someone else you know would benefit from reading this post, please do share it via your social channels.

 Other posts you might enjoy:

-- Choosing the best balance bike for your child in 2020
+- Choosing the best balance bike for your child

 - Big balance bikes for taller children

-- The best 14" starter bikes for children aged 3 and 4 years
+- The best 14″ starter bikes for children aged 3 and 4 years

-- The best kids bikes 2020 - our pick of the very best
+- The best kids bikes – our pick of the very best

-- Review of the Frog 43 14" wheel kids bike – a first pedal bike for ages 3+
+- Review of the Frog 43 14″ wheel kids bike – a first pedal bike for ages 3+

-- The best 16" wheel bikes for 4 and 5 year olds
+- The best 16″ wheel bikes for 4 and 5 year olds

 - How to start cycling with a small child in a bike seat, cargo bike or trailer